 - Plastic Free North Devon

-- Plastic Free Childrens competition
+- Plastic Free Childrens competitions

 - Providing beach clean bags for families to use on days out -supporting Plastic Free North Devon and raising awareness